 Malicious employee behavior

-- Theft of confidential information
+- Theft of confidential or proprietary information

 Attacks from outside

-- Technical attacks (ransomware, DDOS attacks, etc.)
+- Technical attacks (ransomware, DDoS, phishing, brute force, etc.)

-- Also using social engineering methods
+- Often leverage social engineering tactics

-How the threats can harm you
+How information threats can harm businesses

 - Brand damage and reputational risk